nilsberndt/concsstruct/README.md

 - [x] Procedurally generated *expert* levels
 - [x] LocalStorage high score system
-- [ ] Google Firebase cloud integration for level data and global high score save
+- [x] Google Firebase cloud integration for global high score save
+- [ ] Clean, refactor, additional testing

 If you have any questions or comments on the app, feel free to reach out to me directly: nilsberndt@gmail.com